FemArt education program

 I look forward to an informative, collaborative, and exciting upcoming year with our members and soon to be members of FemArt Gallery!

 Margaret Curnow Tyer

-She has received numerous awards and grants for her experience in teaching and for her work as a professional artist.
+Erin has received numerous awards and grants for her experience in teaching and for her work as a professional artist.
 Her current initiative, “Artists Types”, helps practicing artists with career advancement by providing workshops, mini-courses, and templates for CV writing, artist statements, proposals, and more.
-She received her MFA in Painting and Drawing from Georgie State University (2003).
+She received her MFA in Painting and Drawing from Georgia State University (2003).

 Margaret Curnow is a visual artist based in Jacksonville, FL.
 She received her MFA from the LeRoy E. Hoffberger School of Painting at the Maryland Institute College of Art with a critical studies concentration (2019), Masters in Art Education from Boston University (2013), Post Baccalaureate in Studio Art from Brandeis University (2015), and a Bachelors in Art Education from Flagler College (2009).

 She has exhibited in numerous exhibitions and her work is held in private and permanent collections across the U.S. including the Johns Hopkins University School of Business.
 Additionally, her work has been featured in Studio Visit magazine and most recently a solo exhibition at Gallery Blue Door in Baltimore, MD.